 Creating this form took a whole 5 minutes and was pretty easy.

-The support order form creator has two tabs: Fields and Rules.
+The support form creator has two tabs: Fields and Rules.

 SPP conceptualized the process of creating a productized service into an easy, 4-step process that anyone can follow, even if they haven’t heard of service productization before.

-First, we have to choose Services from the Setup category on the left-hand panel and we’ll find a list of all our productized services created in SPP or if we haven’t set up any just yet, we’ll find two examples that can further reroute us on the right path.
+First, we have to choose services on the left-hand panel and we’ll find a list of all our productized services created in SPP or if we haven’t set up any just yet, we’ll find two examples that can further reroute us on the right path.

 To get to the actual creator, choose the Add service button and you’ll get straight into the setup.
 As was just mentioned, SPP divided that process into four stages: